 TR-FRET relies on resonance energy transfer taking place between a lanthanide and short-lived fluorophore, when in close proximity.
 Because of these properties, it has improved stability and specificity over standard FRET.
 Buffer or medium interference is significantly reduced by the long-lived fluorescence and by the ratiometric detection of the two emission wavelengths of donor and acceptor.

-The general principle of how this technology is applied is very similar throughout the different kit manufacturers, the most popular of which include HTRF®, LANCE® and LanthaScreenTM.
+The general principle of how this technology is applied is very similar throughout the different kit manufacturers, the most popular of which include HTRF®, LANCE®, LanthaScreenTM and THUNDERTM.
 Donor and acceptor are either covalently bound to the interacting partners or a specific antibody against each of the two targets (or tags) is labelled with either the donor or the acceptor.
 By exciting the donor, energy will be transferred to the acceptor, which will emit because of fluorescence resonance energy transfer, if the targets are in close proximity.
 The output is proportional to the amount of binding taking place.

 In TR-FRET, different fluorophores, forming different pairs are used, depending on the manufacturer.

 - Donor lanthanides are either europium or terbium (fig. 2).
 As europium and terbium ions are only poorly fluorescent, they need to be embedded in a light-collecting “cage” to emit light.
 Chelates and cryptates are used for this purpose, they enable both energy collection and transfer.
 Compared to europium, terbium has a 10 - 20 times increased quantum yield and a higher molar extinction coefficient, which relates to the absorbance of a molecule.
 Both features improve screening performance.3 The chelate/cryptate-lanthanide complex is purportedly extremely stable under a wide range of chemical conditions and not subject to photo-bleaching like conventional fluorophores.